NLO Merging

 The k-Factor used to rescale the tree-level (i.e. CKKW-L or UMEPS) part of two-jet tree-level events.

-If the variables k0, k1, k2 in main87.cc are set to non-unity values, K-factors will be applied.
+If the variables k0, k1, k2 in main162nl3.cmnd are set to non-unity values, K-factors will be applied.
 The K-factor of highest jet multiplicity will then be used to also rescale tree-level samples with a number of additional jets beyond the number of the highest-multiplicity real-emission sample.
 If we, for example, attempt an NLO merging of W+0 jet and W+1 jet at NLO accuracy, and with W+≤4 jets at tree-level accuracy, then Merging:kFactor2j is used to rescale the W+2 jet, W+3 jets and W+4 jets tree-level samples.
-We recommend to not include a K-factor rescaling of the tree-level samples.
+We do not recommend the use of K-factors.

 Let us turn to the production of NLO merged events.
 The first step in the procedure is to generate reweighted tree-level samples.
 This is implemented by using the following switch.